Hamburger

 Required

 Immigration compliance.
-Criminal record checks only in limited circumstances (eg, for those who work with children, with vulnerable adults and in security).
+Criminal record checks are permissible only in limited circumstances (eg, for those who work with children, with vulnerable adults and in security).

 Permissible